-Once rehabbers or developers line up a project, the next step is to draft their contractor team.
+Once you line up a project, the next step is one of the hardest: drafting your contractor team.
 This team will see the project through to completion, addressing each issue with ease and professionalism, resulting in a smooth process for all.

 Here are some helpful tips to ensure that developers line up the right contractor team to efficiently turn the project within a reasonable time.